 The reality is that the Labour-led Government will probably have to sort this out by itself – with help from NZ First and the Greens.
 This means it doesn’t have 15 years to get on top of the problem – it only has three, six, or nine if it’s lucky.
 But the decision about whether to go ahead with a new prison (probably) needs to be made within the next six months.
 In order to make that decision, the government needs to be confident that it actually has the prison muster under control.

-The solutions proposed in this paper are so straight forward, they are guaranteed to give the Government the confidence required to make that decision.
+The solutions proposed on this website are so straight forward, they are guaranteed to give the Government the confidence required to make that decision.

 2) The prison muster is out of control: